 Consumers now expect their orders to arrive at their doors within a few business days.
 As e-commerce fulfillment logistics are fully automated, it enables your company to process, select, pack, and ship products quickly.
 As you know, satisfied customers are key to your company’s success.
 Delivering the correct items quickly will better ensure your customers will continue to do business with you.

-E-commerce fulfillment warehouses are the distribution centers.
+With E-commerce, fulfillment warehouses are the distribution centers.

 With traditional retail stores, the distribution center and warehouse are offsite.
 Items are continuously shipped from the distribution center to the retail store.
-E-commerce order fulfillment instead uses warehouses as the distribution centers.
+E-commerce order fulfillment instead uses warehouses as distribution centers.
 E-commerce logistics software seamlessly acts as your customer service, order processing, and shipping platform.
 This helps you save money and keeps customers happy.

 In warehousing, each product in inventory has a unique SKU barcode.
 A SKU is a product’s stock-keeping unit.
 SKUs allow your company to track inventory by providing important details such as size, type, color, price, style, and brand.
 An e-commerce warehouse with a wider variety of SKUs can quickly locate inventory and ship products.
 Buyers get the correct item quickly, bettering their purchasing experience.
 In traditional order fulfillment processes, a warehouse will have fewer products in inventory, which means fewer SKUs.